 The Flower Parade also takes place on Place Masséna.
 In French, it takes the name “Bataille de Fleurs” (literally “Battle of Flowers”).

-The flower-decked floats of the parade are ride by extravagantly dressed performers who throw out mimosas, gerberas, and lilies to the public.
+The flower-decked floats of the parade are ridden by extravagantly dressed performers who throw out mimosas, gerberas, and lilies to the public.

 The 16 floats of the parade are 7m long by 2m wide and 6m high.
 Each float includes about 3,000 stems of which 75% is produced in the Nice region.
 Flower pricking takes 72 hours.